 - CHOP (Cyclophosphamide, Doxorubicin, Vincristine, and Prednisolone)

 - FMD (Fludarabine, Mitoxantrone, and Dexamethasone)

 - FAD (Fludarabine, Doxorubicin, and Dexamethasone)

-For high-grade Non-Hodgkin Lymphoma, the most common chemotherapeutic option is R-CHOP regimen.
+For high-grade NHL, the most common chemotherapeutic option is R-CHOP regimen.

 Radiotherapy is oftentimes used as a local treatment, if the lymphoma cells are present in one or two areas of lymph nodes (Stage 1 or Stage 2).

 This option acts on the cell processes and stops the diseased cells from growing and/or dividing.
 Monoclonal antibodies, like Rituximab, is the most commonly used biological therapy for lymphoma.

 Other treatment options, which may be used to escalate the chances of cure for HL, include surgery and stem cell transplantation.